-Welcome to Backpack for teachers!
+Welcome to Padlet for Schools for teachers!

-Welcome to your new Backpack account!
+Welcome to your new Padlet for Schools account!

 Prefer to watch a video?
 This covers everything below.